afranson/Lisp-MCMC/README.md

 ```
 The current built-in functions are log-normal and log-poisson.

-Finally, a prior which is establish the initial environment of the MCMC simulation, or if your just interested in some basic fitting, just use a flat prior (included as log-prior-flat):
+Finally, a prior which establishes the initial environment of the MCMC simulation, or if your just interested in some basic fitting, just use a flat prior (included as log-prior-flat):
 ```
 (defun my-log-prior (params data)
     (declare (ignore data))